RL-I2IT: Image-to-Image Translation with Deep Reinforcement Learning: Applications on Computer vision

 \textbf{Style Learning.} To make the moving image not deviate from the content image, the model trains the planner and the actor based on collected training data from the agent-environment interaction and changes dynamically in experience replay.
 More specifically, the planner and actor form a conditional generative process that translates state ${\bf s}_t$ to output moving image ${\bf m}_t$ at time $t$.
-Note that ${\bf s}_t$ is initialized to content image ${\bf c}$ and ${\bf s}_{t+1}$ is equivalently ${\bf m}_t$.
-Inspired by \cite{johnson2016perceptual}, we apply the content loss $\mathcal{L}^{CO}$, style loss $\mathcal{L}^{ST}$, and total variation regularization $\mathcal{L}^{TV}$ to optimize the model parameters of planner and actor.
-These losses can better measure perceptual and semantic differences between the moving image and content image.
+Note that ${\bf s}_t$ is initialized to content image ${\bf c}$ and style image ${\bf e}$, and ${\bf s}_{t+1}$ is equivalent to the combination of ${\bf m}_t$ and ${\bf e}$.
+Inspired by \cite{wang2023microast}, we apply the content loss $\mathcal{L}^{CO}$ and style loss $\mathcal{L}^{ST}$ to optimize the model parameters of planner and actor.
+In addition, we introduce a new contrastive loss $\mathcal{L}^{CT}$ to enable the model to better distinguish different styles.
+These losses can better measure perceptual and semantic differences between the moving image and input images.

 \textbf{Content Loss}.
-Following \cite{johnson2016perceptual}, we use a pre-trained neural network $F$ to extract the high-level feature representatives of ${\bf m}_t$ and ${\bf c}$.
-The reason for using this $F$ is to encourage moving image ${\bf m}_t$ to be perceptually similar to content image ${\bf c}$ but does not force them to match exactly.
-Denote $F^j(\cdot)$ as the activations of the $j$-th layer of $F$.
-Suppose $j$-th layer is a convolutional layer, then the output of $F^j(\cdot)$ will be a feature map with size $C^j\times H^j\times W^j$, where $C^j$, $H^j$, and $W^j$ represent the number of channels, height, and width in the feature map of layer $j$, respectively.
-We apply the Euclidean distance, which is squared and normalized, to design the content loss as follows,
+We evaluate the similarity between stylized image ${\bf m}_{t+1}$ and content image ${\bf c}$ by maximizing perceptual similarity using perceptual loss~\cite{johnson2016perceptual}, where content image ${\bf c}$ is iteratively updated by moving image ${\bf m}_t$.
+Let $F^{(j)}$ denote the activation of the $j$-th layer, producing a feature map with dimensions $C^j \times H^j \times W^j$, where $C^j$, $H^j$, and $W^j$ represent the number of channels, height, and width of the feature map, respectively.
+The content loss $\mathcal{L}^{CO}$ is calculated by: